 The undisputed evidence showed that the defendants did not observe any corporate formalities in running Diontech.
 Two of the three, the Antoniou brothers, admitted being unaware of any records or books showing corporate operations.
 They could not produce any board meeting minutes, pay stubs, bank account statements, or other documentation showing the company’s existence as a separate entity.
 The brothers commingled business assets with personal funds and used the corporate bank accounts for personal expenses.
 Both brothers were paid for assisting in settling corporate affairs when Diontech was dissolved, yet both claimed no knowledge of what happened to the corporate assets, including vehicles, furniture, and computers.
 An accountant for the firm testified that all three defendants routinely took money from the corporate bank account and did not pay it back.
 No tax return was filed for Diontech because the defendants never provided the required documentation.
 The evidence suggested that Diontech was a sham corporation, created for the sole purpose of avoiding legal liability.

 The standard in New York for piercing the corporate veil whether an individual hid behind a corporation to perpetuate an unjust or wrongful act against the plaintiff.
 The judge found that the defendants used Diontech to avoid paying creditors.
 The principals here used the plaintiff’s payments to Diontech and materials purchased for the plaintiff’s job to work on other projects.
-As a result, it would be unjust not to hold them liable.
+As a result, it would be unjust not to hold them liable, thus resulting a failure of LLC lawsuit protection.

 4) Ted Harrison Oil Company v.
 Dokka